Save Thousands! Mortgage Insurance vs Life Insurance:

-Mortgage Insurance vs Life Insurance Level Cost Over 25 Years
+Mortgage Insurance vs Life Insurance Over 25 Years

-For the purposes of this example I'm going to use Cameron and Stephanie again.
+For the purposes of this example I'm using Cameron and Stephanie again.
 They have a $500,000, 5-year fixed mortgage @ 3.25%, amortized over 25 years.
 To keep things simple, every 5 years when they renew, their mortgage rate remains the same as does the cost of their mortgage life insurance:

 Mortgage Life Insurance